 Can we picture a great blinding light so radiant that humans cannot even look at it?
 That is how the risen Christ’s face will look as He returns in glory.
 Can we picture a massive trumpet blast literally shaking the earth to announce Christ’s return as King of kings?
 Can we picture the true saints of God—who follow Him wherever He goes (Revelation 14:4)—rising to meet Christ in the air, to join forever with their Savior and assist Him in ruling this rebellious planet (Revelation 2:26–27)?

 All of these things will be heralded by the seventh trumpet!
-For although the Feast of Trumpets pictures the horrifying upsets and wars and plagues at the end of this human civilization, it also pictures the glorious divine intervention of the Creator God who will finally restore order and bring genuine peace and joy to a chastened humanity that is finally ready to “listen” to God and follow His righteous ways.
+For although the Feast of Trumpets pictures the horrifying upsets, wars, and plagues at the end of this human civilization, it also pictures the glorious divine intervention of the Creator God who will finally restore order and bring genuine peace and joy to a chastened humanity that is finally ready to listen to God and follow His righteous ways.

-Satan the Devil, the “prince of this world,” as Jesus called him (John 14:30, KJV), is working overtime to deceive humanity.
-Being the “prince of the power of the air,” Satan “broadcasts”—just like radio and television.
+Satan the devil, the “prince of this world,” as Jesus called him (John 14:30, KJV), is working overtime to deceive humanity.
+Being the “prince of the power of the air” (Ephesians 2:2), Satan “broadcasts”—just like radio and television.
 But he spiritually broadcasts wrong attitudes and ideas.
-He makes mankind feel that God is either “dead” or that He is not “real,” that He is an ethereal God, a “blind force” way off somewhere and, always, that mankind does not need to obey God’s law and literally follow His ways, the Ten Commandments and keep holy His weekly Sabbaths and annual Festivals like Christ and the original Apostles did do—setting us an example.
+He makes mankind feel that God is either “dead” or not “real”—that He is an ethereal God, a “blind force” way off somewhere and, always, that mankind does not need to obey God’s law and literally follow His ways, the Ten Commandments, and keep holy His weekly Sabbaths and annual Festivals like Christ and the original Apostles did, setting us an example.

-Therefore, at the beginning of Christ’s reign—if there is to be genuine peace and a right spirit among men—Satan the Devil must be banished!
+Therefore, at the beginning of Christ’s reign—if there is to be genuine peace and a right spirit among men—Satan the devil must be banished!
 Notice the commandment regarding the Day of Atonement in Leviticus 23:27–28: “Also the tenth day of this seventh month shall be the Day of Atonement.
 It shall be a holy convocation for you; you shall afflict your souls [abstain completely from food and drink], and offer an offering made by fire to the Lord.
 And you shall do no work on that same day, for it is the Day of Atonement, to make atonement for you before the Lord your God.”
-This day was to be a “statute” forever to the people of God.
-As we have seen, even the Apostle to the Gentiles was obviously keeping the Day of Atonement in a Roman prison ship in the middle of the Mediterranean Sea—years after some say that observance had been “nailed to the cross” (Acts 27:9)!
+This day was to be a “statute forever” to the people of God (v.
+31).
+Even the Apostle to the Gentiles was obviously keeping the Day of Atonement in a Roman prison ship in the middle of the Mediterranean Sea (Acts 27:9)—years after some say that observance had been “nailed to the cross!”

 When was this ceremony and day of fasting to occur?
 “This shall be a statute forever for you: In the seventh month, on the tenth day of the month” (v.
 29).
 Though the ancient Israelites understood that this ceremony was to be part of the observance of the Day of Atonement, very few grasped the real spiritual meaning this should have for New Testament Christians.
 And how could they, since they were blinded even to the meaning of the first goat—the Messiah—when He came to this earth to die for their sins?

 That is why humanity will quickly become “at one” with God’s ways—no more Satanic influence.
-That is why, during the glorious reign of Christ, “They shall not hurt nor destroy in all My holy mountain, for the earth shall be full of the knowledge of the Lord as the waters cover the sea” (Isaiah 11:9).
+That is why, during the glorious reign of Christ, no one will “hurt nor destroy in all My holy mountain, for the earth shall be full of the knowledge of the Lord as the waters cover the sea” (Isaiah 11:9).